Mečislovas Reinys: German occupation

+Tension between Poles and Lithuanians

+Reinys managed to reopen Vilnius Priest Seminary (it was closed twice by the Germans, in March 1942 and March 1943).
+The seminary was reopened as a Lithuanian institution, also admitting Belarusians.
+However, few Poles attended lectures, often declaring themselves as Belarusians or Lithuanians.
+Jan Uszyłło, the former rector who had been freed from the Šaltupis camp in March, was the only Pole included in the faculty.

 Reinys replaced the arrested Polish priests with Lithuanians and Belarusians in Lithuanian- or Belarusian-speaking parishes.
 This drew ire from the Polish activists who started spreading rumors that repressions against the Polish clergy were orchestrated by Reinys and the Lithuanian Security Police so that Vilnius Region could be "Lithuanized".
 Polish–Lithuanian relations during World War II grew increasingly tense.

-Reinys removed a reference to Virgin Mary as the Queen of Poland in the Litany of the Blessed Virgin Mary as Lithuanians and Belarusians did not agree with such prayer.
+Reinys removed Polish patrons from the ordinary for the year 1943, leaving only St. Casimir and St. Stanislaus, the respective patrons of Lithuania and the Vilnius Cathedral.
+Reinys also removed a reference to the Virgin Mary as the Queen of Poland in the Litany of the Blessed Virgin Mary as Lithuanians and Belarusians did not agree with such prayer.
 He also removed the Feast of the Most Holy Virgin Mary, Queen of Poland (3 May) from the liturgical calendar for 1944 as the feast was prohibited by the Germans.
 This became a particularly contentious issue.
 After complaints reached the Vatican, Reinys defended that the reinstatement of either the litany or the feast were not possible due to the political situation and offered to resign.
 Vatican told Reinys to be more sensitive to the Polish needs and did not accept his resignation.
+The Vatican prohibited Reinys from changing of the language of sermons, as they were the exclusive responsibility of the Polish Episcopal Conference, and the actual ordinary of the diocese was in exile.
+It also forbade him from participating in the meetings of the Lithuanian Ecclesiastical Province, to which the Archdiocese of Vilnius did not belong.
 Polish authors continue to portray Reinys as a Lithuanian chauvinist.